TwelveYO21/TrueTooltips/description.txt

 - Lets you turn off the pulsing of the text.

-- Adds a tooltip line showing the item's ammo, as well as the mod adding the ammo when "Item Mod" is on.
+- Adds a tooltip line showing the item's ammo or the ammo the item needs, as well as the mod adding the ammo when "Item Mod" is on.

 - Shows the mod adding the item when holding SHIFT, or always, alternatively.